 (b) An annuitant who is elected to public office after retirement may hold that office and receive an annuity otherwise payable from a retirement plan administered by the association.

->

-> (a) The association shall reduce the amount of the annuity of a person who has not reached the retirement age by one-half of the amount in excess of the applicable reemployment income maximum under subdivision 1, paragraph (a).
+(a) The association shall reduce the amount of the annuity of a person who has not reached the retirement age by one-half of the amount in excess of the applicable maximums under subdivision 1, paragraph (b).

->

-> (b) There is no reduction upon reemployment, regardless of income, for a person who has reached the retirement age.
+(b) There is no reduction upon reemployment, regardless of income, for a person who has reached the retirement age.

 (a) The balance of the annual retirement annuity after suspension or the amount of the retirement annuity reduction must be handled or disposed of as provided in section 356.47.